-- If symptoms recur, return to the last effective dose, unless ocular symptoms occur in which case it is recommended to return to prednisone 60 mg/d or pulses of methylprednisolone i.v. (the advantage over GCS p.o. is not documented). - In patients at particular risk of developing complications of corticotherapy (e.g. patients with diabetes or osteoporosis), consider adding tocilizumab or methotrexate (25 mg / week) to reduce the dose of GCS.
+- If symptoms recur, return to the last effective dose, unless ocular symptoms occur in which case it is recommended to return to prednisone 60 mg/d or pulses of methylprednisolone i.v. (the advantage over GCS p.o. is not documented). - In patients at particular risk of developing complications of corticotherapy (e.g. patients with diabetes or osteoporosis), consider adding tocilizumab or methotrexate (25 mg/week) to reduce the dose of GCS.

-- A 67-year-old patient was admitted to the Rheumatology Department urgently at the Emergency Department due to suspected inflammation of the temporal arteries. - Medical history: headache in the temporal area, with a noticeable thickening of the temporal artery, swelling and pain, additionally mandibular claudication, with increased body temperature about 38.4 degrees C, pain, stiffness in the muscles of the neck and shoulder girdle.
-The patient denied the visual impairment. - On admission: average general conditio; pupils round, even, correctly responding to light, the examination shows painfulness, swelling, thickening of the temporal arteries on both sides, The abdomen was painless, without pathological resistance; no peripheral oedema.
-Small joints of the hands - osteoarthritis, no oedema. - Laboratory tests showed significantly increased inflammatory parameters CRP 208-216 mg/L, ESR 65 mm/h, slight leukocytosis with neutrophilic smear, RF, ANA, p-ANCA, c-ANCA absent.
+- A 67-year-old patient was admitted to the Rheumatology Department from the Emergency Department due to suspected giant cell arteritis. - Medical history: headache in the temporal area, with a noticeable thickening of the temporal artery, swelling and pain, additionally mandibular claudication, fever about 38.4 degrees C, pain, stiffness in the muscles of the neck and shoulder girdle.
+The patient denied the visual impairment. - On admission: pupils round, even, correctly responding to light, the examination showed painfulness, swelling, thickening of the temporal arteries on both side.
+The abdomen was painless, without pathological resistance; no peripheral oedema.
+Small joints of the hands osteoarthritis, no oedema. - Laboratory tests showed significantly increased inflammatory parameters CRP 208-216 mg/L, ESR 65 mm/h, slight leukocytosis, RF, ANA, ANCA, ANCA absent.

-- In CT of the head without signs fresh bleeding, wide temporal arteries were visualized.
+- In CT of the head without signs fresh bleeding.
 Chest X-ray showed no abnormalities.
-Ultrasound - temporal arteries had thickened walls and impaired blood flow.
-The patient was consulted by ophthalmologist - diagnostics for AMD (OCT examination) and monitoring of the right eye cataract progression every 6 months were recommended. - The patient underwent outpatient endoscopic examinations of the gastrointestinal tract (GFS, colonoscopy) - without signs of aneoplasm.
-Analyzing the entire clinical picture, giant cell aiteritis of the temporal arteries was diagnosed, treated with methylprednisolone iv (2.5 g in total), resulting in improvement of the general condition, reduction of pain and a significant reduction in inflammatory parameters.
-It was recommended to continue GCS and adding methotrexate into treatment. - The patient is discharged with further care at the Rheumatology Outpatient Clinic.
+Ultrasound temporal arteries had thickened walls and impaired blood flow.
+The patient was consulted by ophthalmologist blindness was excluded. - Analyzing the entire clinical picture, giant cell aiteritis of the temporal arteries was diagnosed, treated with methylprednisolone iv (2.5 g in total), resulting in improvement of the general condition, reduction of pain and a significant reduction in inflammatory parameters.